blender/blender/doc/python_api/rst/include__bmesh.rst

 running the  script, this needs to be called explicitly.

-The BMesh its self does not store the triangulated faces, they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation faces call :class:`bpy.types.Mesh.calc_tessface`.
+The BMesh its self does not store the triangulated faces, they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation triangles call :class:`bpy.types.Mesh.calc_loop_triangles`.

 CustomData Access